duckinator/inq/README.md

 An example of how to do so for the Bash shell is provided below.

-Make sure to replaceall instances of `<TOKEN>` with the actual token, and `<USERNAME>` with your GitHub username.
+Make sure to replace all instances of `<TOKEN>` with the actual token, and `<USERNAME>` with your GitHub username.

 ```bash